nighttime/Comprendo/README.md

 ## Features
 * Easily produce expressive arrays and dictionaries
 * Simple, flexible semantics allow for a variety of results
-* Clean syntax allows for greater readability
+* Clean syntax leads to greater readability

 ## Usage